p51lee/zkLeeVM/readme.md

 - `HALT`: Halts the virtual machine.
 - `PUSH <value>`: Pushes a value onto the top of the stack.
 - `POP`: Pops a value from the top of the stack.
+- `DROP`: Drops the bottom value from the stack.
 - `ADD`: Pops two values from the stack, adds them together, and pushes the result onto the stack.
 - `SUB`: Pops two values from the stack, subtracts the second value from the first value, and pushes the result onto the stack.
 - `PICK <index>`: Pushes the value at the specified index onto the stack.
 (0 is the top of the stack)